threefoldtecharchive/info_manual3/wiki/faq/faq.md

 | Dec 2023 | December 1, 2023 at 3:20:40 am  | December 31, 2023 at 2:08:40 pm |

 Note: A minting period is 2630880 seconds

 ***

+### What is the TFT minting address on Stellar Chain?

+The TFT minting address on Stellar Chain is the following: GBOVQKJYHXRR3DX6NOX2RRYFRCUMSADGDESTDNBDS6CDVLGVESRTAC47

+You can see it on the Stellar Explorer [here](https://stellar.expert/explorer/public/account/GBOVQKJYHXRR3DX6NOX2RRYFRCUMSADGDESTDNBDS6CDVLGVESRTAC47).

+***